Corporate GovernanceCorporate Governance

 The basic policies and procedures in determining the remuneration of senior management and Directors are as follows:

-1. Functions as an appropriate incentive to enable the medium-to-long-term improvement in enterprise value and sustainable growth.
+1. Must function as an appropriate incentive to enable the medium-to-long-term improvement in corporate value and sustainable growth.

-3. Reflects the performance results, roles and responsibilities of each individual Director and does not overly encourage risk-taking.
+3. Must reflect the roles and responsibilities of each individual Director and their performance, while not overly encouraging risk-taking.

-4. Remuneration must be deemed appropriate based on third party surveys of executive compensation levels in addition to reflecting the prevailing socioeconomic conditions and industry trends.
+4. Must be deemed appropriate based on third party review of executive compensation levels in addition to reflecting the prevailing socioeconomic conditions and industry trends.

-5. Must consider the regulations over Director's remuneration in both Japan and overseas as well as the Company's financial results and financial soundness.
+5. Must consider the laws and regulations regarding Director's remuneration in Japan and overseas as well as the financial performance of each group company and financial soundness.

-Hence, the Director's remuneration is designed not only based on the short-term but to incentivize achievement of medium-to-long term improvement of financial performance.
-The Director's remuneration is composed of a fixed remuneration consisting of fixed monthly amount paid to compensate the execution of duties, Director's bonus which is correlated to the financial performance of a business year and, stock compensation that is correlated to medium-to-long term financial performance.
-The External Directors, which are independent from executing on business operations are only paid a fixed remuneration.
+The Director's remuneration is designed to incentivize contributions to earnings improvement both in the short-term as well as in the medium-to-long term, so as to enable a sustainable improvement in corporate value.
+The Director's remuneration is composed of a fixed remuneration consisting of fixed monthly amount paid for the execution of duties, a financial performance-based bonus and, stock compensation tied to medium-to-long term financial performance.
+The External Directors who are independent from executing on business operations are only paid a fixed remuneration.

-In order to secure the transparency of the remuneration determination process and the appropriateness of the remuneration amount, the company has instituted the Nomination and Remuneration Committee that is chaired by an External Director, to act as the advisory body to the Board etc. The remuneration amount (including the bonus payments) for Directors is determined by the Board after due deliberations conducted at the Nomination and Remuneration Committee.
+In order to secure the transparency of the remuneration determination process and the appropriateness of the remuneration amount, the company has instituted the Nomination and Remuneration Committee to act as the advisory body to the Board, which is chaired by and comprised of a majority of independent External Directors.
+The remuneration amount (including the bonus payments) for Directors is determined by the Board after due deliberations conducted at the Nomination and Remuneration Committee.
+Determining the remuneration amount for each individual Director is based on deliberations by the Nomination and Remuneration Committee based on multi-faceted considerations to ensure consistency with the policies in determining the remuneration, and the Board respects the opinion of the Committee in principle.

 In addition, remuneration for Directors who are members of the Audit and Supervisory Committee is only comprised of a fixed remuneration in order to emphasize the independence and objectivity from management.
 The remuneration amount for each Director who are members of the Audit and Supervisory Committee is determined through deliberations carried out at the Audit and Supervisory Committee.